Preheat the oven to 400 degrees F.

 over medium-high heat.
 Add the corned beef and cook until browned, and then remove to a plate.
 Add the ground beef

 and cook until browned.
-Add the garlic, celery, bay leaf
+Add the garlic, celery

 and season with salt and pepper.
 Cook until the vegetables are soft, about 5 minutes.
 Return the corned beef to the skillet.